Centennial Relocation Services

-Centennial is a popular choice for people relocating in the Denver Metro area.
-If you're planning on moving to Centennial then it can help to get to know the area first.
+Centennial is a popular choice for people relocating to the Denver Metro area.
+If you're planning on moving to Centennial, then it can help to get to know the area first.
 Kenna Real Estate is very familiar with Centennial and the Denver region, so we can help you to find the perfect neighborhood and get ready to relocate.

 I'm Moving to Centennial – What Do I Need to Know?

 Centennial is a large suburban town located in Arapahoe County.
 Centennial was incorporated in 2001, so it is one of the newer cities in the Denver metro area.
 Some properties in the area still have mailing addresses for nearby towns such as Aurora, Englewood, or Littleton.
 Centennial doesn't actually share a border with Englewood, despite using it in some addresses.
 The bordering areas are Aurora, Greenwood Village, Foxfield, Highlands Ranch, Lone Tree, Parker, and Littleton.
 Centennial is irregularly shaped, with some neighborhoods being completely surrounded by Aurora.

 - Centennial is a well-educated community, with almost 60% of residents having at least a Bachelor's degree